 3. Set a deadline for success

 Set a date for success.
-Identify when your hope to achieve your goal.
+Identify when you hope to achieve your goal.
 Keep it realistic, while not giving yourself too much time.
 By setting a time limit, you are making the process more real.
-You also now have something to visualize in the next point.

 4. Build the right mindset